 (g) Where the department determines such controls are required to assure the continued protection of human health and the environment or the integrity of the interim or cleanup action.

 (5) Minimum requirements.
-Cleanup actions that use institutional controls shall meet each of the minimum requirements specified in WAC 173-340-360, just as any other cleanup action.
-Institutional controls should demonstrably reduce risks to ensure a protective remedy.
-This demonstration should be based on a quantitative, scientific analysis where appropriate.
+A cleanup action relying on institutional controls must meet the requirements specified in WAC 173-340-360, just as any other cleanup action.
+To ensure a cleanup action relying on institutional controls is protective, institutional controls should demonstrably reduce risks.

 (6) Requirement for primary reliance.
-In addition to meeting each of the minimum requirements specified in WAC 173-340-360, cleanup actions shall not rely primarily on institutional controls and monitoring where it is technically possible to implement a more permanent cleanup action for all or a portion of the site.
+As specified in WAC 173-340-360(3)(a)(vii), a cleanup action must not rely primarily on institutional controls and monitoring at a site, or portion thereof, if it is technically possible to implement a more permanent cleanup action.

 (7) Periodic review.
 The department shall review compliance with institutional control requirements as part of periodic reviews under WAC 173-340-420.